Discrimination

 In July 2005, eleven years after the first four government-endorsed arbitration agreements had been signed, 14 COT members met with Senator Barnaby Joyce in Brisbane (Queensland, Australia), and each provided him with their stories.
 The Senator visibly became very emotional during this meeting when several of the COT Cases provided clear proof our arbitration-related faxes were being screened via Telstra's telecommunications network en route to the arbitrator and our advisors before being redirected to their intended destination.
 However, the Senator appeared to be even angrier when COT case Ann Garms and I explained the resultant effect of not having the logbook of the Fortitude Valley telephone exchange, which serviced Ann's business and the Portland/Cape Bridgewater logbook of the exchange that serviced my business.

-Simply put, Telstra knew how strong or weak each of the COT case claims was before they defended them.
+Simply put, Telstra knew how strong or weak each COT case claim was before they defended them.
 This upset the Senator and his political advisor.
 I provided the Senator with proof that some faxed documents en route to the arbitrator were not redirected to the arbitrator's office, meaning these claim documents were never assessed at all.
 I also raised with the Senator on the telephone after this meeting that, in my case, Telstra had admitted to the Australian Federal Police that local Telstra technicians had been intercepting my telephone conversations, which they had recorded and entered in a fault log.
 I assume this fault log, which was not provided to the arbitrator or me during the arbitration, would have been mentioned in the Portland/Cape Bridgewater log book.

 It was the withholding of the telephone exchange Logbooks from the Telstra exchanges that serviced the COT Cases business, including the Scandrett & Associates fax interception report Open Letter File No/12 and File No/13), which most of the COT Cases believe prompted Senator Joyce to ensure we COT Cases finally get the justice that was denied us during the COT arbitrations.
 The Hon.
 Barnaby Joyce is still a very prominent member of the National Party government.